Top 7 Reasons to Enhance Safety and Security Systems with Modern File Storage

 3 Efficient scalability.

 As technology experts in law enforcement work to continuously upgrade and expand their video surveillance systems, having a simple, modular storage solution that uses industry hardware that can grow incrementally, makes keeping up with technology and growth easier.
-Qumulo offers a scalable, cost-effective storage architecture that scales across on-prem and cloud environments, utilizing clusters of nodes made up of Qumulo hardware, or pre-qualified, industry-standard hardware from HPE or Dell.
+Qumulo offers a scalable, cost-effective storage architecture that scales across on-prem and cloud environments, utilizing clusters of nodes made up of Qumulo hardware, or pre-qualified, industry-standard hardware from HPE or Fujitsu.
 Managing growth is simple.
 Simply add nodes to the existing infrastructure to increase performance and capacity levels uniformly, when required, with no disruption or downtime.

 4 Real-time analytics and insight.